In Depth Baby Product Reviews Led by a Pediatrician

 Frame Strollers

 A frame stroller is the lightest and smallest in the stroller world.
 It is a limited-use item that works in conjunction with your infant car seat carrier.
 This means you can use it from birth to about 9 months old.
 There are a handful of frame strollers on the market, and most offer similar capabilities but vary in which car seat brands they work with.
-We prefer those with click-in compatibility; we worry those with nets and straps will not be used properly over time as parents can become complacent.
-They are usually bare bones with small, plastic wheels, no suspension, and limited if any, storage.
+We prefer those with click-in compatibility; we worry that those with nets and straps will not be used properly over time, as parents can become complacent.
+They are usually bare bones with small, plastic wheels, no suspension, and limited, if any, storage.
 While not a long-term product, they can save you money if you aren't sure how or if you will use a stroller past 9 months.
 Using a frame stroller could give you time and knowledge to determine what kind of stroller is best for the rest of your strolling life, typically 3-4 years.

 Double strollers seat two kids at one time and come in various shapes and sizes.